cypress-io/cypress-documentation/content/api/commands/intercept.md

 `routeMatcher` is an object used to match which incoming HTTP requests will be handled by this route.

-All properties are optional<sup>\*</sup>.
+All properties are optional.
 All properties that are set must match for the route to handle a request.
 If a `string` is passed to any property, it will be glob-matched against the request using [`minimatch`](https://github.com/isaacs/minimatch).The available `routeMatcher` properties are listed below:

 | Option     | Description                                                                                     |
 | ---------- | ----------------------------------------------------------------------------------------------- |